Mar 11th, 2010 Posted in Uncategorized | Comments Off

 We hope to take care of these tasks quickly and get back to posting photos, but thanks for your patience while I renovate things.

-Jun 22nd, 2009 Posted in Uncategorized | Comments Off
+Jun 22nd, 2009 Posted in Uncategorized | Comments Off on Jacob at School

 Difficult to believe this big guy was my little baby only a few years ago … Jacob is into basketball and badminton, writing short stories and poetry, nerf battles and legos.
 At the risk of bragging too much, he is adapting marvelously to Ethiopia; of all of us, he speaks the most Amharic and is anxious to explore the sights.
 The third-term report card was wonderful, as are the comments from teachers, school staff and his friends’ parents – he is really a lovely young man!

-Jun 10th, 2009 Posted in Uncategorized | Comments Off
+Jun 10th, 2009 Posted in Uncategorized | Comments Off on Princess on the edge

 Princess Claire prepares for battle